Rev. Harmon "Herman" Younkin was born on Nov. 27, 1821 near Kingwood, Somerset County, PA, the son of John J. and Mary "Polly" (Hartzell) Younkin.

 Son Morris R. Younkin (1906-1971) was born on March 15, 1906 in Black Township.
 Circa 1925, at the age of 19, Morris enlisted in the U.S. Army for a term of service of three years and underwent basic training at Camp Meade, MD.
 Later, he lived in Rockwood, and died there on May 10, 1971, at the age of 65.
 Entombment was in the Rockwood IOOF Cemetery.

 Son Harry B. Younkin (1908- ? ) was born in 1908.
 The day after Christmas 1942, at the age of 34, he and 35-year-old Lucy Thomas (1907-1979), daughter of Ulysses Grant and Orpha (Rubright) Thomas, eloped to Winchester, VA.
 Lucy was a native of Elk Lick Township.
 They made their home near Rockwood, but had no children.
 They were members of the Emanuel Lutheran Church.
+In July 1953, they are known to have traveled to Cleveland, OH to visit with the children of his brother Clyde who had recently taken his own life.
 Lucy passed away at age 72 on July 8, 1979.
 Burial was in the Rockwood IOOF Cemetery, with Rev. Richard Schlak officiating.